subgraph/subgraph-debian-packages/README.md

 # subgraph-debian-packages

-Information and build status for SubgraphOS Debian packages
+Information and build status for Subgraph OS Debian packages

 ## Build overview

-Subgraph Debian packages use ```git-buildpackage```.
+Subgraph OS Debian packages use ```git-buildpackage```.
 Upstream development is generally in the ```master``` branch while the Debian packaging is in the
 ```debian``` branch. ```git-buildpackage``` is configured to build with
 ```git-pbuilder``` using a copy-on-write file stored in